 |Year||Domestic Relations Caseload||Total Statewide Caseload|

-Virginia’s Circuit Courts are the general jurisdiction trial courts in the state and have the most power.
-They handle both civil and criminal cases.
+VA Circuit Courts are the general jurisdiction trial courts in the state and have the most power.
+Circuit Courts handle both civil and criminal cases.
 They can resolve civil lawsuits of more than $25,000.
 With claims between $4,500 - $25,000, they have concurrent jurisdiction with District Courts.
 They can also hear felony and misdemeanor cases, family matters such as divorces, child custody, adoptions, and other domestic-related issues.
-They are also authorized to process appeals from District Courts in matters of juvenile cases and domestic relations issues.
+They are also authorized to process appeals from Juvenile and Domestic Relations District Court.
 There are 31 judicial circuits in this state and 120 Circuit Courts within them.